Havish-10/Burn-It-/README.md

 * An animated circular display of timer, With an audio cue that notifies the user they need to perform a certain task.
 * Finish UI, Make it responsive to different device sizes.
 * Possibly have an authorization feature.

+* PLAN TO CHANGE THE TIMER TO COUNT DOWN AND WORK WITH SETS AND REPS RATHER THAN HOW IT IS CURRENTLY FORMATTED
+* USED AN ANNOYING WAY OF APPENDING ITEMS TO THE BODY FO A DOCUMENT.
+* PLAN TO USE LOOKUP ARRAY INSTEAD